Onelinerhub/onelinerhub/python-scikit-learn/feature-selection-using-kbest.md

-# Feature selection using KBest
+# Feature selection using KBest and chi2

 ```python
 from sklearn import datasets, feature_selection